facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.2.X/Voice_Component.md

 - Currently FacePhi libraries are distributed remotely through different dependency managers, in this case Cocoapods.
 The **mandatory** dependencies that must have been previously installed (by adding them in the Podfile file of the project) are:

 ```
-  	pod 'FPHISDKMainComponent', '~> 1.5.0'
+  	pod 'FPHISDKMainComponent', '~> 2.2.0'
 ```

 - To install the VoiceID component, the following entry must be included in the application's Podfile:

 ```
-  	pod 'VoiceIdController', '~> 1.5.0'
+  	pod 'FPHISDKVoiceIDComponent', '~> 2.2.0'
 ```

 - Once the dependencies are installed, the different functionalities of the component can be used.

-- In case of development with **xCode15** a post-installation script must be included:
+- In case of development with **XCode15** a post-installation script must be included:

 ![Image](/ios/fix_ldClassic.png)